abhish3k-11/assignment/README.md

 # Financial QA Agent with RAG Pipeline

 This project implements a Retrieval-Augmented Generation (RAG) pipeline with agentic capabilities to answer simple and complex financial questions about Google, Microsoft, and NVIDIA using their SEC 10-K filings.
-It leverages LangChain, Chroma, HuggingFace models, and Groq LLM for multi-step reasoning and query decomposition.[file:1]
+It leverages LangChain, Chroma, HuggingFace models, and Groq LLM for multi-step reasoning and query decomposition.

 ---

 ## Overview

 - **Purpose:**
-  Quickly answer both simple and comparative financial queries on major tech companies by extracting and synthesizing information from their recent 10-K filings.[file:1]
+  Quickly answer both simple and comparative financial queries on major tech companies by extracting and synthesizing information from their recent 10-K filings.
 - **Core technologies:**
-  Python, LangChain, ChromaDB, HuggingFace Embeddings, Groq LLM[file:1]
+  Python, LangChain, ChromaDB, HuggingFace Embeddings, Groq LLM

 ---